InstituteforDiseaseModeling/synthpops/docs/algorithm.rst

 * `Prem et al. 2017`_
 * `Mistry et al. 2020`_

 The general idea is to use age-specific contact matrices that describe age mixing patterns for a specific population.
-Here, we use the contact matrices from "Projecting social contact matrices in 152 countries using contact surveys and demographic data" by `Prem et al. 2017`_; however, other age-specific contact matrices can be used with |SP|.
+By default, |SP| uses Prem et al.’s (2017) matrices, which project inferred age mixing patterns from the POLYMOD study (Mossong et al. 2008) in Europe to other countries.
+However, user-specified contact matrices can also be implemented for customizing age-mixing patterns for the household, school, and workplace settings (see the social contact data on `Zenodo <https://zenodo.org/>`_ for other empirical contact matrices from survey studies).

 The matrices represent the average number of contacts between people for different age bins (the default matrices use 5-year age bins).
 For example, a household of two individuals is relatively